 The link between fatigue and nutritional deficiency is now widely-acknowledged.
 The body needs a broad range of nutrients for good health – in this context, iron, a trace-element which plays a role in energy metabolism in the body, is particularly important.
 Dietary supplements have been developed to prevent or correct iron deficiency.
 They include, for example, the highly-bioavailable Iron Bisglycinate.

 Stress is considered the scourge of modern society - and with good cause.
 It can lead to mental and physical exhaustion.
 Burn-out, depression … the long-term consequences of stress are by no means trivial.
 A wide range of dietary supplements has been developed to help combat stress and anxiety.
-These are formulated using compounds recognised for their natural stress-busting efficacy.
+These are formulated using compounds recognized for their natural stress-busting efficacy.
 For example, the new supplement Relaxing Oil Blend combines the most relaxing essential oils.

 Fatigue is often associated with a lack of sleep, but it is not simply a question of quantity: quality of sleep is also crucial for addressing chronic fatigue.
 To ensure good quality sleep, several steps are recommended such as going to bed at a regular hour, and not going to bed within two hours of eating a meal … Drowsiness can also be encouraged with the aid of plants such as valerian, hop, hawthorn and passiflora.
 You’ll find all of these in the formulation Advanced Sleep Formula.